MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 };
 ```

-The configuration file should not be published.
+The configuration file should not be published to NPM, since it's only used for development and building.
+That being said, it can be committed to GitHub to share the configuration with your team, since it shouldn't contain any secrets.

 ### The Snap Bundle File